getsentry/sentry-dart-plugin/README.md

 ## Configuration (Optional)

 This tool comes with a default configuration.
 You can configure it to suit your needs.
+By default the plugin will look for the Sentry configuration in the `pubspec.yaml` file.
+If the configuration doesn't exist, the plugin will look for a `sentry.properties` file.
+If the `sentry.properties` file doesn't exist, the plugin will look for environment variables.

+### pubspec.yaml

 Add `sentry:` configuration at the end of your `pubspec.yaml` file: